choderalab/modelforge/docs/models.rst

-1. **Input Preparation Module** (:class:`~modelforge.potential.model.InputPreparation`): Responsible for generating the pair list, pair distances, and pair displacement vectors based on atomic coordinates and the specified cutoff.This module processes the raw input data into a format suitable for the neural network.
+1. **Input Preparation Module** (:class:`~modelforge.potential.model.InputPreparation`): Responsible for generating the pair list, pair distances, and pair displacement vectors based on atomic coordinates and the specified cutoff.
+This module processes the raw input data into a format suitable for the neural network.

 2. **Core Model** (:class:`~modelforge.potential.model.CoreNetwork`): The neural
    network containing the learnable parameters, which forms the core of the potential.
 This module generates per-atom scalar and, optionally, tensor properties.
 The inputs to the core model include atom pair indices, pair distances, pair displacement vectors, and atomic properties such as atomic numbers, charges, and spin state.

 3. **Postprocessing Module**
    (:class:`~modelforge.potential.model.PostProcessing`): Contains operations